 With the Monsoon season over in Indo-China, mechanised units are being pitched back into the battles in Cambodia.

-With the Monsoon season over in Indo-China, mechanised units are being pitched back into the battles in Cambodia.
+Background: With the Monsoon season over in Indo-China, mechanised units are being pitched back into the battles in Cambodia.
 This week, South Vietnamese forces operating in Cambodia advanced across paddy fields towards the provincial capital of Kompong Cham, North-East of Phnom Penh, which has been under pressure from pro-Sihanouk forces in recent weeks.

 South Vietnamese aircraft bombed a large rubber plantation South-East of Kompong Cham where two North Vietnamese regiments were suspected to be hiding.
 The South Vietnamese were reported to be planning to enter the plantation -- the largest in Indo-China.